ravvii23/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Retail Sales Data Warehouse using SQL Server

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project showcases the development of a modern SQL Server-based data warehouse for analyzing customer, product, and sales data.

+The project implements an end-to-end ETL pipeline using Medallion Architecture (Bronze, Silver, and Gold layers), transforming raw ERP and CRM datasets into a business-ready star schema for analytical reporting.

+The objective of this project was to gain hands-on experience with data warehousing concepts including ETL, dimensional modeling, data cleaning, and SQL-based business analytics.

 ---
 ## 🏗️ Data Architecture